-A transaction that is not authorized by a customer is referred to as fraudulent.
+A transaction that isn't authorized by a customer is referred to as fraudulent.
 A fraudulent transaction can result in a chargeback, which can cause you to lose money.
 Shopify's built-in fraud analysis uses machine learning algorithms to help bring suspicious orders to your attention.
 You can investigate a suspicious order in several ways.

 On this page